Is Paris Safe for Solo Female Travelers? Safety Guide 2025.

 Yes!
-Paris is still safe for solo female travelers.
+Paris is safe for solo female travelers.

-• Avoid demonstrations and areas with significant police activity. ” To read more go here.
+- Avoid demonstrations and areas with significant police activity.

 My Experience and Expertise Traveling Alone in Paris

-I have visited Paris six times for a total of six weeks as a woman traveling solo almost every time: in my 20s, 30s and recently in my 50s.
-I visited the famous sights of Paris and walked all over, discovering hidden gems.
+I have visited Paris seven times for a total of twleve weeks as a woman traveling solo almost every time: in my 20s, 30s and recently in my 50s.
+I visited the famous sights of Paris and walked all over, discovering special and unique places.

 I lived a year in France as a college student in Brittany, travelled to Paris often by myself and have returned many times since